Sex Therapy for Women in British Columbia

 -

-We can explore your dating preferences and discuss finding healthy partners.
-We can explore how to date after experiencing domestic abuse or trauma and much more.
+Exploring how to date after experiencing domestic abuse or trauma and much more.

 -

-Exploration around your Gender or Sexual Orientations
+Exploring your Gender or Sexual Orientations

 Coming Out or Letting People In